Civil defense by country: Albania

-Civil Protection in Albania is coordinated by Drejtoria e Përgjithshme e Emergjencave Civile (General Directorate of Civil Emergencies), a department within the Ministry of Internal Affairs of Albania.
-Established in 2001, this Directorate deals with preparedness and response to natural and man-made disasters.
+Civil Protection in Albania is coordinated by Agjencia Kombëtare e Mbrojtjes Civile (National Civil Protection Agency), a department within the Ministry of Internal Affairs of Albania.
+Established in 2001 as Drejtoria e Përgjithshme e Emergjencave Civile (General Directorate of Civil Emergencies) and renamed in 2019, this agency deals with preparedness and response to natural and man-made disasters.

 Belgium

 The Belgian Civil Protection is coordinated by the Federal Public Service Interior (the former Ministry of the Interior) and operates as a specialized second-line service.
 It is not a first-response service like the fire departments, but is only called upon when specialized assistance is needed.
 Its main tasks revolve around CBRN incidents, search and rescue operations and heavy technical assistance.
 As of 2016, the Belgian Civil Protection employs about 1,100 people, of which 450 professionals and 650 volunteers.